j-greig/cyclelovedesignco/_posts/2016-10-14-quick-seo-tips.md

 ---
 layout: page
-title:  "Seven ways to boost your website’s SEO in less than 10 minutes"
+title:  "Seven ways to boost your website’s SEO"
 subtitle:  "Easy SE0 tips that will give you instant results"
 date:   2016-10-07 16:15:12 +0100
 categories: jekyll update